tatsuya/itshotels/README.md

 ### Renaming the app

 Heroku by default sets the application name randomly which is sometimes hard to remember. `heroku apps:rename` command allows us to rename the app with custom name from the CLI.
-For example, to rename the app named `its-kenpo-hotels`:
+For example, to rename the app named `itshotels`:

 ```
-heroku apps:rename its-kenpo-hotels
+heroku apps:rename itshotels
 ```